What social media sites do you work with?

 What do I need to give you to get started?

 We will need your company logo and suitable imagery to create the cover image for all pages.
-We will get these in place before any posting begins so everything is aesthetically pleasing and matches your brand, that will ensure you are giving the best possible impression when people view your social media pages.
+We will get these to you before any posting begins so everything is aesthetically pleasing and matches your brand, that will ensure you are giving the best possible impression when people view your social media pages.
 If we are posting on your behalf, we will need you to supply us with imagery of your products or services.
 If you don’t have suitable images, we have access to Adobe Stock a royalty free stock image library.
 This is a vast online catalogue of photos and illustrations ideal for social media posts.
 Posts also benefit from written content.
 This could be a product specification or a short description of the service being posted about.
 Often we can take this from text within your website.
 It only needs to be brief as characters are limited on some social media platforms.
 We will research and include relevant hashtags to help your post reach a wider audience.
 Nobody knows your products or services better than you do, but we understand that you may not have the time to prepare this.
 We can help with writing content with your guidance.
 This would need a meet, or telephone conversation to discuss this.
 This service would be quoted separately depending on your requirements.
 If deemed necessary we can quote you for the services of our in-house copywriter.

 How does payment work?